COVID-19 pandemic in Greece: Control of the media and claims of censorship

-The Greek Government also has been accused of launching an attack against internet and social network users who publish dissenting views regarding government measures against COVID-19.
-Specifically, it is claimed that the Cybercrime Prosecution of the Greek Police has been ordered to monitor conversations and posts on Facebook, Instagram, Twitter and other social networks in order to identify people who express disagreement with government measures.
-Those who are detected will face immediate arrest and a maximum imprisonment of three years if convicted.
+The Greek Government also prosecuted internet and social network users who published dissenting views regarding government measures against COVID-19.
+Specifically, the Cybercrime Prosecution of the Greek Police monitored conversations and posts on Facebook, Instagram, Twitter and other social networks in order to identify people who refused to comply with government measures.
+The prosecutor of the Supreme Court requested that prosecutors throughout the country prosecute such people, and those who were detected would face immediate arrest and a maximum imprisonment of three years if convicted.
 44 cases had already been filed by 24 September 2020.